Kasseservice/woocommerce-3x/README.md

 * **Client Number:** Required for API authentication
 * **Client Token:** Required for API authentication
 * **Stock Department:** Copy the department token in which stock need to manage.
-* **Order Department:** Copy the department token in which wocommerce order save.
+* **Order Department:** Copy the department token in which Woocommerce order save.
-* **Update existing products:** If this flag is enabled, only update the existing product information
+* **Update existing products:** If flag is enabled, only update the existing product information
-* **Enable Log:** In case of enable, it will save all logs in wp-content with file name  "duell-YYYY-mm-dd.log"
+* **Enable Log:** In case of enable, it will save all logs in wp-content folder with file name  "duell-YYYY-mm-dd.log"
-* **Enable Sync:** If this flag is enabled, only synced products, stocks, prices and orders
+* **Enable Sync:** If flag is enabled, only synced data with Duell

 ### Step 5: Setup cron job with CURL